Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Add-AzureADMSAdministrativeUnitMember.md

 Accept wildcard characters: False
 ```

-### -ObjectId
+### -RefObjectId
-Specifies the ID of an administrative unit in Azure AD.
+Specifies the unique ID of the specific Azure Active Directory object that will be assigned as owner/manager/member.

 ```yaml
 Type: String